 - MBA 660: Stewardship, Innovation, and Social Entrepreneurship

-- OLS 520: Comparative Perspectives on Business and Society
+- MBA 520: Comparative Perspectives on Business and Society

 - MBA 555: Legal Aspects of Human Resources